 I focus on buying older content sites with age and authority, then rebuilding them into something new and useful for the reader.
 But what exactly does this mean?

-Think of it like a house renovation – I pick up websites that have strong foundations, but they’ve typically been neglected or abandoned by their previous owner – they need work, effort & care to become tenable again.
+Think of it like a house renovation – I pick up websites that have strong foundations, but they’ve typically been neglected or abandoned by their previous owner.
+They need work, effort and care to become tenable again.

 So, I acquire the old property (website), then go to work repairing any damages (fixing technical issues), redecorating it (rebranding or modernising the website design), and then making the house habitable (optimising + adding new content).
 Simple.

 Our Six Step Plan for Growth

 Generally I follow the same 6-step plan when I acquire a domain or website – keeping things as simple as possible.